openshift/enhancements/enhancements/machine-api/short-circuiting-backoff.md

 ### Goals

-- Create the ability to define customized remediation for Machine that enters the `Failed` state.
+- Create the opportunity for users to enact custom remediations for Machines that enter the `Failed` state.

 ### Non-Goals

-TBD
+- This enhancement does not seek to create a pluggable remediation system in the MHC.

 ## Proposal